 - View Remote Desktop data

-- Perform actions on products data
+- Perform actions on product data

 - Perform actions on VectorN Detection™ data